In The Direction Of Healing: Suicide Prevention Awareness Month

 Takeaway

-National Suicide Prevention Awareness Month aims to provide communities across the U.S. with resources, support, and education on suicide prevention efforts and address year-round needs.
+National Suicide Prevention Awareness Month aims to provide communities across the U.S. with resources, support, and education on the warning signs of suicide risk.
 If you require support immediately, you can reach out to the 988 Suicide & Crisis Lifeline at any time, day or night.
 If you seek long-term guidance, treatment planning, or mental health support, you may benefit from therapy, whether in person or online.
 With BetterHelp, you can typically be matched with a therapist within 48 hours and connect with them in a way that’s most comfortable for you, whether by audio, video, or live chat.
 Take the first step toward getting support with your mental health and contact BetterHelp today.

 Learn how to cope with challenging events